HOD3377/exercise/docs.md

-this documentation describes how to use the Pavel robotic toothbrush.
+this documentation describes how to use the Pavel automated toothbrush.

 Note that this toothbrush is totally safe to use for children, adults, and pets, and wildlife.